 There are lots of pins on Pinterest for making home-made extracts, and each one recommends using a different base spirit.
 Since we couldn’t establish which one would give the best result, we decided to make 3 batches.
 Brandy, Irish Whiskey and Vodka.

 How To Make The Best Homemade Vanilla Extract

 Simply split or cut up some good quality Vanilla pods, and add to your spirit base, ensuring the pods are totally immersed in the spirit.
 We used Madagascan beans, which have what most of us would consider the traditional vanilla flavour.

 We used 3 large pods per jar, and approximately 100-150mls of spirit.
-Simply cut the pods into lengths that will sit easily within the spirit, place in a clean, glass jar, and pour the spirit over the top.
-Some recipes add a little water or sugar at this stage, but we didn't.
+Cut the pods into lengths that will sit easily within the spirit, place in a clean, glass jar, and pour the spirit over the top.
+Some recipes add a little water or sugar at this stage, but we didn’t.

-Pop the jars in a dark, cool cupboard, taking them out a couple of times a month (or whenever you remember) to give them a shake.
+Pop the jars in a dark, cool cupboard, taking them out a couple of times a month (or whenever you remember) and give them a shake.
 The general consensus is that you need to leave it to steep for 4-6 months.
-We have just started using ours and it's about 5 months old.
+We have just started using ours and it’s about 5 months old.